 Teachers should be using the same format for writing a question in science as they do in language arts.
-Be mindful that the noun and verb are replaced by the variable to test and the variable to measure.
+Be mindful that the noun and verb are replaced by the independent and dependent variables.

 Students should be writing the questions with the variable to test and how they are specifically going to measure it?